trueos/pcbsd/src-qt5/docs/desktops.rst

 To configure the default applications and file types, click the "File Defaults" tab.
 In the screen shown in Figure 6.9g, you can configure the default web browser, email client, file manager, and virtual terminal.
 Either click "Click to Set" or the name of the existing application to select from a menu of available applications.
+If you wish to restore the default application, click the current application's name, then click "Restore Defaults".

 **Figure 6.9g: Lumina Defaults Configuration**